The top 30 bakeries in Toronto by neighbourhood

-Dough Bakeshop offers a direct view into their open kitchen, allowing customers peer in while bakers work hard to stock the shop with artisanal breads, tarts, pastries, squares, cakes and cookies.
+Dough Bakeshop offers a direct view into their open kitchen, allowing customers to peer in while bakers work hard to stock the shop with artisanal breads, tarts, pastries, squares, cakes and cookies.

-In Etobicoke I'm torn between Ma Maison and San Remo which are both suberb at what they do.
-I'll give this to SanRemo for its repertoire of at least 50 house-baked breads (the stuffed Vienna specifically is wonder), as well as, the sheer assortment of Italian desserts on display.
+SanRemo Bakery takes top spot in this neighbourhood for its repertoire of at least 50 house-baked breads.
+The stuffed Vienna specifically is wonder, as is the sheer assortment of Italian desserts on display.

 Thobors is a Parisian style boulangerie, patisserie, and cafe where the selection includes crusty baguettes with soft chewy interiors, beautiful boules, buttery viennoiseries, and stunning, sculptural works of pastry and chocolate.